TheBevyFlock/bevy_new_2d/README.md

 - Use `bevy run web` to run a web dev build.

-This template also comes with [VS Code tasks](./.vscode/tasks.json) and [JetBrains run configurations](./.idea/runConfigurations/) to help run your game within your IDE.
+This template also comes with [VS Code tasks](./.vscode/tasks.json) and [JetBrains run configurations](./.idea/runConfigurations/) to help run your game from your IDE.

 <details>
   <summary>Run release builds</summary>